The Real New Testament Church

 “While they were eating, Jesus took some bread, and after a blessing, He broke it and gave it to the disciples, and said, ‘Take, eat; this is My body.’
 And when He had taken a cup and given thanks, He gave it to them, saying, ‘Drink from it, all of you; for this is My blood of the covenant, which is poured out for many for forgiveness of sins.
 ‘But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father's kingdom’.”
 (Matthew 26:26-29)

 During the meal, Jesus ratified the Eternal Covenant with an oath.
-He promised, “I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father's kingdom.”
-The oath of ratification was a promise of kingdom citizenship for His disciples.
+He promised, “I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom.”
+Jesus’ oath of ratification ensured His disciples would receive the benefit of the Eternal Covenant; new law and life (zoe) and thus, suitability for kingdom citizenship.

-The early New Testament church celebrated the past ratification of the Eternal Covenant with a meal.
-However, it was no longer the feast of Passover.
-Instead, the church looked backwards to the ratification of the Eternal Covenant through the “Agape Feast” or the “Lord’s Supper.”
-(Jude 12)
+The early New Testament church celebrated the past ratification of the Eternal Covenant by the “Agape Feast” or the “Lord’s Supper.”
+(Jude 12) Like the Jewish Passover Feast and the “Last Supper,” it was a full meal.

 © 2025 James Hiatt